“You guys are great. The slowdowns are all on my end.”

 It’s a funny thing about feedback.
 So many of us associate feedback with hearing what we’ve done wrong or how we missed the mark.
-When the reality is, when you ask your clients how you firm is doing, nearly 80 percent of the time, their comments will be very positive just like the ones above taken from actual feedback received.
+When the reality is, when you ask your clients how your firm is doing, nearly 80 percent of the time, their comments will be very positive just like the ones above taken from actual feedback received.
 And, when you are trying to gain traction with your client experience management program (CXM), positive reinforcement is exactly what you want to provide your team.
 And that means asking your clients for feedback.

 Whether or not your firm is ready to implement an ongoing feedback program with your clients, consider doing a Baseline Client Perception Analysis.
 This need not be an expensive (or cumbersome) process.
-Client Savvy’s Baseline Client Perception Analysis lets you ask a broad swath of your client base for feedback in a formalized way.
+Client Savvy’s Baseline Client Perception Analysis lets you ask your client base for feedback in a formalized way.
 The information you collect can then be the foundation you use for considering what intentional changes you want to make to enhance your clients’ experience working with your firm.
 Instead of guessing what your clients are thinking (and what they value), you’ll have qualitative and quantitative insights.

 The steps to completing a baseline analysis with Client Savvy are straightforward:

-- Kick-off Call with our team
+- Kick-off call with our team

 - Identify the list of clients you would like to include

-- Work with our experts to create list of questions that are proven to be comfortable for your clients to respond to (and provide you with the data you need)
+- Work with our experts to create a list of questions that are proven to be comfortable for your clients to respond to (and provide you with the data you need)

 - Work with our experts to create survey messaging you can send to let your clients know what and why you are asking them for their feedback